-When it comes to retainers, there’s a lot of information out there that can skew your perception of them.
-As your Grand Rapids dental group, we want to help clear the air so that you’ll know what you need to know about your retainer.
-From how long you should wear it, to proper cleaning practices, if you have a few questions about retainers this read is for you.
+When it comes to retainers, there’s a lot of information out there that can skew your perception.
+As your Grand Rapids dentists, we want to help clear the air so that you’ll know how to properly use your retainer.
+Keep reading to learn our best tips, from how long you should wear it to proper cleaning practices.

 What Does a Retainer Do?

-A retainer helps retain your teeth’s new alignment after they’ve been positioned from braces or Invisalign®.
-They do not align teeth or correct improper alignment, they just help maintain proper positioning.
+A retainer helps preserve your teeth’s new alignment after they’ve been positioned from braces or Invisalign®.
+They do not align teeth or correct improper alignment, but they help maintain proper positioning.

 There Are Different Kinds of Retainers

-Not everyone will have the same type of retainer as some are better for different oral treatments.
-These are the most common retainers:
+Not everyone will have the same type of retainer, as some are better for different oral treatments.
+These are the most common types of retainers:

 - The Essix (Clear) Retainer: This piece fits over your teeth like a shell.
 It’s clear so you can barely notice it!

 - The Hawley Retainer: These retainers have an acrylic palette piece that rests in your mouth with a metal wire that wraps around your teeth.
 For those needing a , there are a lot of color options you can choose from to make it more personal to you.

 - The Bonded Retainer: This is a piece that doesn’t get removed from your mouth unless your dentist is changing it.
 The bonded retainer is a metal bar that gets secured with a dental glue to the back of your teeth to help hold them in place.

 - Partial Denture: This variation can fall in the retainer category if you’re missing a permanent tooth.
 A retainer piece can be made to hold in a fake tooth and keep your other teeth from closing in on the gap.